stackforge/puppet_openstack_builder/data/README.md

   The data provided to deploy a 3 role model: (compute/controller/network controller) is different from the data used to deploy a 2 role model (compute/controller)

-To make matters even a but more complicated:
+To make matters even a bit more complicated:

   Each of those models also supports a large number of configurable backends that each require their own specific configurations.
 Even with a 2 role scenario,